10up/snapshots/README.md

 ### 1. Install

 Snapshots is a WP CLI package.
-An environment with WP CLI enabled is required, and it's highly recommended you run Snapshots from WITHIN your dev environment (inside VM or container).
+An environment with WP CLI enabled is required, and it's highly recommended you run Snapshots from WITHIN your dev environment.
+For [Local](https://localwp.com/), this means opening a shell for one of your projects.

 The recommended method for installing the package is directly from the GitHub repository: